-Stakeholder input as part of the QER process, FERC dockets, National Association of Regulatory Utility Commissioner meetings, and other venues have consistently raised the following issues concerning ISO/RTO wholesale markets: 154
+Stakeholder input as part of the QER process, FERC dockets, National Association of Regulatory Utility Commissioner meetings, and other venues have consistently raised the following issues concerning ISO/RTO wholesale markets: 147

-- The roles of mandatory capacity markets in PJM, ISO-New England, and parts of New York ISO - The ability of bulk power markets, especially in RTO/ISO markets, to incentivize new generations in addition to natural gas and state-Renewable Portfolio Standard mandated renewables, thus helping with resource diversity, resource adequacy, and long-term decarbonization - The incorporation of state policy and environmental goals in RTO/ISO markets - The ability to integrate increasing wind and solar generation at lower costs, while allowing remaining traditional sources of generation to earn sufficient revenue to continue to provide needed generation and reliability services - The ways to address the increasing changes occurring at the distribution level - The continued evolution of transmission planning and seams issues between major bulk power market regions.
+- The roles of mandatory capacity markets in PJM, ISO-New England, and parts of New York ISO - The ability of bulk power markets, especially in RTO/ISO markets, to incentivize new generations in addition to natural gas and state renewable portfolio standard mandated renewables, thus helping with resource diversity, resource adequacy, and long-term decarbonization - The incorporation of state policy and environmental goals in RTO/ISO markets - The ability to integrate increasing wind and solar generation at lower costs, while allowing remaining traditional sources of generation to earn sufficient revenue to continue to provide needed generation and reliability services - The ways to address the increasing changes occurring at the distribution level - The continued evolution of transmission planning and seams issues between major bulk power market regions.

-In addition to the issues noted above, analysis of markets with high volumes of VERs, notably California, point to emerging impacts, which eventually will affect other regions as their VERs increase as an overall share of the resource mix.
+In addition to the issues noted above, analysis of markets with high volumes of VER, notably California, point to emerging impacts, which eventually will affect other regions as their VER increase as an overall share of the resource mix.
 It is in these emerging issues that new resilience and flexibility considerations come into focus.
 A 2014 study, "Investigating a Higher Renewables Portfolio Standard in California," which involved Los Angeles Department of Water and Power, Pacific Gas & Electric, Sacramento Municipal Utilities District, Southern California Edison Company, and San Diego Gas & Electric as sponsors.
-The study identified emerging operations and planning issues under a 50% RPS standard (note that CAISO already consistently handles up to 40% renewable resources on its system).155 Concerns in the study included over-generation as a critical management challenge that occurs when "must-run" generation-nondispatchable renewables, combined-heat-and-power, nuclear generation, run-of-river hydro, and thermal generation that is needed for grid stability-is greater than loads plus exports.
-The principal mitigation for over-generation in many current systems is curtailing renewable resource contributions to the overall resource mix.
-Future systems may increase the role of storage, DR, and flexibility to manage overgeneration.
+The study identified emerging operations and planning issues under a 50 percent renewable portfolio standard (note that California ISO already consistently handles up to 40 percent renewable resources on its system).148 Concerns in the study included over-generation as a critical management challenge that occurs when "must-run" generation- non-dispatchable renewables, combined-heat-and-power, nuclear generation, run-of-river hydro, and thermal generation in many current systems is curtailing renewable resource contributions to the overall resource mix.
+Future systems may increase the role of storage, DR, and flexibility to manage over-generation.
 Second, renewable resources can change supply patterns suddenly, and as the sun sets, significant solar production disappears, requiring a need for fast ramping generation to fill in for lost solar resources.